agustinusbpm/simple-python-pyinstaller-app/README.md

 and execute at the command line on Linux machines without Python.

-The `jenkins` directory contains an example of the `Jenkinsfile` (i.e. Pipeline) you'll be creating yourself during the tutorial.
+The `jenkins` directory contains an example of the `Jenkinsfile` (i.e. Pipeline) you'll be creating yourself during the tutorial. -->

+Test